 What happens if I get my measurements wrong?
 We do ask that you measure VERY carefully, as due to the made-to-measure nature of our corsets, should you get your measurements wrong we do not accept returns.
 To ensure that you measure accurately, please feel free to get in touch with us if you have any questions or are unsure about the measuring process.
 We are always happy to help with all your measuring and sizing queries.
 Further info can be found on our Sizing & Measuring page.

 Is it possible to have more than a 6" reduction?
 Yes, more than a 6" reduction is of course possible, however we would only make up such a corset in exceptional circumstances for clients who are accustomed tight-lacers and have already achieved at least a 6" reduction wearable on a daily basis.
-This amount of reduction can take years of hard work and dedicated tight-lacing to achieve!
+This amount of reduction can take years of hard work and dedicated tight-lacing to achieve.
+It is also important to remember that Heavenly Corsets patterning is unique to us and so the cut and fit will differ from other brands, and so may the amount of reduction you are able to achieve.

 What is the difference between the Hourglass and Wasp-Waist styles?
 Hourglass: reduction is placed all around the waist, allowing a slight curve out over the tummy.
 Average length below waist is 6.5" at the front and 4.5" at the side.
 Contains a total of 10 panels.
 Standard 0.5" busk.
-Wasp-waist: reduction is focussed at the sides of the waist to give the dramatic curve over the hips, and has a straight front providing good tummy control.
+Wasp-waist: reduction is focussed at the sides of the waist to give the dramatic curve over the hips, and has a straight front providing good tummy control, and a much flatter back than the hourglass.
+We do not recommend the Wasp-waist style for a biological male torso as it is most suited to a female anatomy, curvature of the spine and pelvic alignment.
 Average length below waist is 6.5" front and side giving good hip coverage.
 Contains a total of 12 panels.
 Standard 0.5" busk in standard spec, solid wide busk in training spec.
-Both styles have a conical shape above the waist and will compress and move the floating ribs.
+Both styles have a conical shape above the waist and may compress and move the floating ribs.

 What is a pipe-stem waist?
 This is a section of the corset at the waist which is cut straight, and gives extra definition to the waistline.
 It is recommended for experienced lacers only as it can cause additional soreness to the floating ribs whilst accustomising to the stem.

 Washing and care instructions If you look after your corset carefully it will have a long and happy life.
 Man made and coutil corsets may be carefully hand laundered.
 Silk corsets should be specialist dry cleaned, though the lining can be sponged clean.
 To wash your corset, remove the laces entirely, allow to soak for a short time in a gentle hand-washing solution, and rinse thoroughly.
 To remove excess water roll up the corset and squeeze - you can also roll it up in a towel to help remove the water.
-Air dry the corset.
+Air dry the corset, near a heat source if you wish to speed up the process.
+Should you need to return a corset to us for repair, it must be freshly laundered before return, or we will simply send it back to you with a bill for shipping and admin - after all, would YOU be willing to handle someone else's dirty underwear?
 Corset liners may be hand or machine washed - when machine washing pop in a lingerie bag and use a 30 degree synthetics or gentle wash cycle.